MirisWisdom/HCE/spv3/legacy/shaders/gui/doc/quality-levels.md

 | Debanding      | Level                             | Off, Low, High   | Medium               |

 [1] - Currently ultra, will be made much faster, expected to be high.

+For definitions on each shader, please refer to the [Shader Definitions](shader-definitions.md) documentation.